Why are B2B Marketers asking for consent in the name of GDPR?

-In light of the EU GDPR, many B2B marketers don’t understand when to use ‘Consent’ as a “legal basis” our Co-Founder and CEO, Richard Hibbert explains.
+In light of the EU GDPR, many B2B marketers don’t understand when to use ‘Consent’ as a ‘legal basis.’
+Our Co-Founder and CEO, Richard Hibbert, explains.

 In the week running up to the GDPR launch date (25th May 2018), I received a lot of emails from B2B organizations asking for my consent to receive their marketing communications – all in the name of EU GDPR compliance.
-The GDPR does not actually require B2B organizations to use ‘Consent’ as a legal basis for electronic marketing to their business contacts; even though they will be processing personal data.
+Of course, the simplest way to stay on top of GDPR changes and queries is through GDPR compliance software.

 PECR sits firmly alongside the EU GDPR, and states that as long as you provide a convenient method for “Opting Out,” it is perfectly legitimate for the business to make marketing calls, and send emails, texts, and faxes to business contacts, without prior ‘Consent.’

-Well, under GDPR, if we are sending electronic communications, we are clearly processing “Personal Data.”
-For this to be legal we must do two things: a) identify a legal basis; and b) be transparent – as well as of course complying with the rest of the regulation.
+Well, under GDPR, if we send electronic communications, we are processing “Personal Data.”
+For this to be legal, we must do two things: a) identify a legal basis; and b) be transparent – as well as, of course, comply with the rest of the regulation.

-The second part of the regulation we then need to consider is transparency.
-This is where we need to look at Article 14, governing “Information to be provided where personal data have not been obtained from the data subject.”
-Here the regulation lists information we need to communicate to the direct marketing recipient, as part of the communication, such as the ‘purpose for processing’ and ‘legal’ basis.
+The second part of the regulation we need to consider is transparency.
+Article 14 states that governing “Information to be provided where personal data have not been obtained from the data subject.”
+Here, the regulation lists information that must be communicated to the direct marketing recipient as part of the communication, such as the ‘purpose for processing’ and ‘legal’ basis.

-Of course, this does not mean obtaining affirmative consent isn’t a worthy thing to do, but taking this approach could mean losing the right to communicate with a significant portion of your contact database, as many people will not provide their consent.
+Of course, this does not mean obtaining affirmative consent isn’t morally sound, but taking this approach could mean losing the right to communicate with a significant portion of your contact database, as many people will not provide their consent.

 About Richard Hibbert